logambigaik/Northwind-Database-SQL-Analysis/README.md

 First, I examined the structure of two key tables:
 - **categories** - Contains product category information
 - **customers** - Stores customer data including names and contact details
+-

 ## 🔎 Filtering & Pattern Matching
 These queries demonstrate how to find specific customer patterns:
-- Customers starting with 'A' (`LIKE 'a%'`)
+- Customers starting with 'A' (`LIKE 'a%'`) sql
+SELECT * FROM customers WHERE company_name LIKE 'A%';
 - Customers ending with 'a' (`LIKE '%a'`)
 - Customers with names matching "Q followed by any character then 'e'" (`LIKE "Q_e%"`)